While the definition of entrepreneurship has stayed constant for decades, the possibilities for aspiring entrepreneurs sure have come a long way.

 “Being an entrepreneur is a mindset.
 You have to see things as opportunities all the time.
 I like to do interviews.
 I like to push people on certain topics.
 I like to dig into the stories where there’s not necessarily a right or wrong answer.” – Soledad O’Brien entrepreneur quotes

-For more quotes about entrepreneurship that will motivate you, check out our post for best inspirational business quotes for entrepreneurs.
+For more quotes about entrepreneurship, check out our post of best inspirational business quotes for entrepreneurs.